satoshinm/nes-file/README.md

 Nintendo Entertainment System NES 2.0 (.nes) file reader

-Exports a `parse` method for reading .nes file headers and data;
+Exports a `parseNES` method accepting a buffer for reading .nes file headers and data, returns an object with parsed data.
-see tests for examples of how to use
+See tests for examples of how to use.

 ## License